Espinoza’s uphill battle to make the Olympic Games a reality

 “I actually love that it’s an individual sport,” she says now.
 “It’s helped me reduce my stress levels a lot.
 That’s why I stayed – because I love the idea of disconnecting my mind from reality.”

 An engineer in business management with a master’s degree in finance, Adriana is still coming to terms with her newfound competitive prosperity.
-Last month, at just her third international competition outside her home country, Espinosa placed fourth in the recurve women’s qualification event for Tokyo 2020 held alongside the Pan American Championships in Monterrey.
+Last month, at just her third international competition outside her home country, Espinoza placed fourth in the recurve women’s qualification event for Tokyo 2020 held alongside the Pan American Championships in Monterrey.

 “I remember my coach was super happy, and I was in shock,” she said.
 “I was just repeating, ‘thank you, thank you.’
 I couldn’t say anything else.
 I know it’s hard to understand, but that’s the only explanation I have.”

-Fighting up from the 13th seed in the event, it was Espinosa’s quarterfinal win over Bolivian archer Camila Paredes that secured the Olympic ticket.
+Fighting up from the 13th seed in the event, it was Espinoza’s quarterfinal win over Bolivian archer Camila Paredes that secured the Olympic ticket.
 There were three quota places available – up to a maximum of one per country – and two Canadian archers finished in the top three, meaning Adriana, in fourth, took the third spot.